caesar0301/pkt2flow/README.md

 source address, source port, dest address, dest port for further analysis.

-The packets are saved in the time order without any processing.
+The packets are saved in the time order without any processing like TCP resembling.

+The flow timeout is considered as 64 seconds suggested by CAIDA.

 Usage
 --------